As Sue discussed in her last post, outdoor play is crucial in a child’s development. (Read more here). So, it’s important to get your kids outside.

 - Bark Rubbings – Tape a large piece of butcher paper around a tree and rub crayons on it, or just color on it for a different texture process art experience.

-- Pinecone Creatures – Collect leaves, sticks, acorns, twigs, etc. and create creatures by gluing them to a pinecone.
+- Pinecone Creatures – Collect leaves, sticks, acorns, twigs, etc., and create creatures by gluing them to a pinecone.

-- Flower Pounding – Collect colorful wild flowers and using a hammer or wooden pounding tool, smash the flowers on paper or rocks and see the colorful imprints it makes.
+- Flower Pounding – Collect colorful wildflowers and using a hammer or wooden pounding tool, smash the flowers on paper or rocks and see the colorful imprints it makes.

-- Flower Suncatchers – Place flowers, grass and/or leaves onto contact paper to make a beautiful suncatcher.
+- Flower Suncatchers – Place flowers, grass, and/or leaves onto contact paper to make a beautiful suncatcher.
 Make the frame out of cardboard or sticks.

-- Sun Art – Place items (preferably nature materials) and tape them onto darker construction paper, then leave out in the sun.
-Once color has faded, peel off items and talk about how the sun has changed the paper.
+- Sun Art – Place items (preferably nature materials) and tape them onto darker construction paper, then leave them out in the sun.
+Once the color has faded, peel off items and talk about how the sun has changed the paper.